philrz/super/book/src/formats/csup.md

 encoded in the [super column](#the-super-column).
 This identifier is called the super ID.

-> _Change the first N values to type values instead of nulls?_
+> _TODO: Change the first N values to type values instead of nulls?_

 The next N+1 records contain reassembly information for each of the N super types where each record defines the column streams needed to reconstruct the original